 Wilson Boulevard: The Master Transportation Plan (MTP) identifies the adjacent segment of Wilson Boulevard as a Type A - Primarily Retail Oriented Mixed-Use arterial road.
 The MTP plans for a Type A arterial road to contain two-to-four travel lanes, turn lanes, no median priority, restricted or limited driveway access, and high on-street parking priority.
 The Rosslyn-Ballston Corridor Streetscape Standards (R-B Corridor Streetscape Standards) identify Wilson Boulevard as containing a Type A Streetscape, which should consist of a minimum 16.67-foot-wide streetscape including street trees within 5-foot by 8-foot (or larger) tree pits.
 The adjacent segment is currently a one-way westbound street consisting of an approximately 43.4-foot-wide street section, including a 6.9-foot-wide parking lane, two approximately 12-foot-wide travel lanes, a 5.6-foot-wide bicycle lane, and a 7-foot-wide parking lane.
-The site's frontage contains an approximately 24.5-foot-wide streetscape section, consisting of 0.5-foot-wide curb, 5-foot-wide tree pits, 8.9-foot-wide sidewalk, 1-foot-wide architectural features, and 9.1-foot-wide landscape area.
+The site's frontage contains an approximately 24.5-foot-wide streetscape section, consisting of 0.5-foot-wide curb, 5-foot-wide tree pits, 8.9-foot-wide sidewalk, 10.1-foot-wide flex area.

 The applicant proposes to retain the existing street section, but to modify the streetscape along the site's frontage.
-The applicant proposes to reduce the streetscape to a 16.67-foot-wide streetscape area, consisting of a 0.67-foot-wide concrete band, 5-foot by 8-foot tree pits, and 11-foot-wide sidewalk.
+The applicant proposes to reduce the streetscape to a 16.67-foot-wide streetscape area, consisting of a 0.67-foot-wide concrete band, 6-foot by 8-foot tree pits, and 10-foot-wide sidewalk.
+Additionally, the applicant proposes a corner curb extension at the intersection of Wilson Boulevard and North Barton Street to reduce the pedestrian crossing distance across both Wilson Boulevard and North Barton Street.